aiamirul/PSO-CNN/README.md

 # PSO-CNN

+## This is a simulation of 5 Random Generated Population
+Trained each model saved each best epoch updated csv on each completion of model training and evaluation
+## Fitness Function
+ Accuracy+(1-loss)*5

+## Design Constraints
+4 Layers Fully Connected, Each Layer is a multiple of 8 min of 8 maximum of 64

 ```
 Popualtion Shape :  (5, 11)
 [24.
 48. 24.
 48. 0.4   0.2   0.82  0.9   1.
 0. 0.  ]